 Copyright for students

-During your studies you'll want to copy and reproduce the works of others to show your work and assist your learning, so it's important to know what you can and can’t do.
+During your studies you'll want to copy and reproduce the works of others to support your work and assist your learning, so it's important to know what you can and can’t do.

 What is protected by copyright?